eddylj/Backend-Communication-App/assumptions.md

 - Flockr owner (global permissions) can join private channels.
 ### channel_removeowner()
 - The flockr owner can remove the last owner in a channel.
+- If removeowner() is called on a normal member/non-owner, InputError is raised.

 ## Channels
 ### channels_create()